lab596/civiform/[Draft]-Long-term-vision.md

 This suite will consist of several products:

-- A product to make the discovery of benefit programs easier
+- A platform to make the discovery of benefit programs easier
 - A product to improve the process of apply for benefit programs (Civiform)